menandmice/micetro_docs/guides/user-manual/dns_zones.rst

 Editing Zone Options (BIND)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can configure individual settings for a specific zone on each server.
+For BIND servers you can configure individual settings for a specific zone on each server.

 **To edit zone options for a BIND server**: